 How the Italian anthem 'Bella Ciao' is connected to Charlie Kirk's killing

-One of the unfired bullet casings authorities are saying was found with the gun used in the killing of conservative activist Charlie Kirk is apparently inscribed with lyrics from a famous, old Italian anti-fascist anthem.
+One of the unfired bullet casings authorities say was found with the gun thought to be used in the killing of conservative activist Charlie Kirk is apparently inscribed with lyrics from a famous, old Italian anti-fascist anthem.

 The words "O bella ciao, bella ciao, bella ciao, ciao, ciao" form the chorus of "Bella Ciao" — a song with murky origins and an evolving legacy ranging from being sung by workers in the rice fields of 19th-century Italy to appearing in a contemporary TV show and video game.

-Utah Gov. Spencer Cox described the lyrics along with other inscriptions found on discarded bullets during a news conference on Friday, when he announced the arrest of a 22-year-old suspect in the assassination.
+Utah Gov. Spencer Cox, a Republican, described the lyrics along with other inscriptions found on discarded bullets during a news conference on Friday, when he announced the arrest of a 22-year-old suspect in the assassination.

 Cox identified the suspect as Tyler Robinson of Utah and said that investigators recovered bullets used in the assault that bore inscriptions on them.